-Why has it taken so long for impact investing to become mainstream?
+Why so long for impact investing to become mainstream?

 Investing for impact in businesses or projects that will make a positive difference to society, addressing problems and improving lives, has arrived.
 It’s part of the financial landscape.

 This is amply illustrated by the fact that the United Nations has set up its own Social Impact Fund (UNDP-UNSIF) to bring together venture philanthropists, family trusts, foundations, corporations, governments and private sector investors to create a sustainable development goal (SDG) ‘blended financing’ platform – balancing both social and economic returns.

 In the words of the fund’s founder and chief David Galipeau in an address to the Impact Investing World Forum 2017:

 “Impact investing is about to go mainstream.”